 Board Review Course

 After graduation, third-year residents are given the opportunity to attend an internal medicine board review course.
 Airfare, hotel, course registration, and meal allowance, up to $1,500, is provided by the program.

 Covered parking is provided free to all residents, and a skywalk connects the parking garage to the main hospital.

 A resident lounge is located on the 10th floor of the main hospital.
 The lounge is equipped with computer workstations, study areas, coffee machine, and an area to relax.
 Residents are given shared lockers to store their belongings.

 Residents have the opportunity to join the Finley Ewing Cardiovascular Center, a 76,000 square foot facility with an indoor track, cardiovascular equipment, free weights, aerobic classes, basketball court, and indoor pool.
 The center's health professionals include exercise physiologists, fitness specialists, dieticians, personal trainers, physical therapists, registered nurses, and massage therapists.
 Specialty services include cardiac rehabilitation, physical therapy, personal training, weight loss, smoking cessation, CPR, and massage therapy.
 The monthly cost of a single membership is $27 and a family membership is $43.
 The initiation fee is waived for residents.

 Pagers, Coats and Scrubs

-Pagers are provided at no cost to the resident, three monogrammed white coats and scrubs are provided for the internship year, new scrubs and two monogrammed white coats are provided for each following training year.
+Pagers are provided at no cost to the resident.
+Two monogrammed white coats and scrubs are provided for the internship year.
+One monogrammed white coat and scrubs will be provided for each subsequent training year.

 Residents are encouraged to attend professional meetings.
 Allowances are available at the discretion of the program director.
 Financial support is available to residents presenting a lecture, abstract, or poster.